atrocore/docs-old/atrocore/admin-guide/installation.md

 #### 3.1.
 If you want to install AtroPIM and AtroDAM with demo data

+> Demo data can be install only for MySQL database system.

 run
 ```
 git clone https://github.com/atrocore/skeleton-pim.git . && php composer.phar self-update && php composer.phar update